Lower unemployment report comes as major employers announce layoffs

 The report ending April 25 showed 54,710 people applied for unemployment in Missouri that week and 81,596 in Illinois.
 Most of these are reported as COVID-19-related.
 Both states are down from the week before that.

-"We're probably likely going to see the affect of the CARES Act coming through with employers who have obtained the PP loans recalling employees and just employees being able to return to work once stay-at-home orders are lifted," said Lilian Davis, an attorney with Polsinelli.
+"We're probably likely going to see the effect of the CARES Act coming through with employers who have obtained the PPP loans recalling employees and then of course employees just being able to return to work once stay-at-home orders are lifted," said Lilian Davis, an attorney with Polsinelli.

 She said we should expect the rate of applications to go up and down as this crisis continues.

-"Maybe some employers are now getting their paycheck protection program loans back, so they're calling employees back.
+"Maybe some employers are now getting their paycheck protection program loans back, so they're recalling employees.
 It could be because people initially out of the gate have already filed their claims, so we're seeing less people."

-Analysts say the trickle-out impact of shutdowns are starting to impact larger companies, so we could begin to see more of these mass layoffs.
+Analysts say the trickle-out impact of shutdowns are starting to impact larger companies, so we could begin to see more mass layoffs.

 "It's really likely that we're going to see a lot of big employers have to tighten their belts a little bit.
-The impact of this does not reach small employers," said Davis.
+The impact of this does not reach only the small employers," said Davis.

 Missouri's unemployment office said it's doing a lot of work to process claims as they come in.